 At Falcon Institute of Health and Science, our goal is to provide a positive environment that will motivate students toward completing the program to best of their ability.

 Orientation is provided to advise all students of all policies and procedures and to counsel them regarding their responsibilities and how to seek help when needed.

-Counseling and tutoring services are offered to all students who have a grade average that is less than 75%, to encourage and assist them to successfully complete their program.
 The school has a Student Counselor who is available to assist new and current students who are struggling with personal and/or academic issues.
 The Student Counselor also advises student regarding time management and stress management skills.
 The school offers free tutoring to students who fail any test.
 Additionally, the school employs a Student Success Coordinator who helps students to make study plans and to help them with their academic issues.